-The most frequent type of intersection collisions, representing 9.7% of all intersection accidents, occur at intersections where the cyclist has a stop sign and the motorist does not.
-After stopping at the stop sign, the cyclist then rides out into the intersection in front of a car that has the right-of-way.
-Absent other factors, the cyclist is at fault.
-Most of these accidents occur among riders younger than age 15, indicating that a young person's inability to accurately judge the distance and speed of approaching cars is the main factor in these accidents.
+One of the most common intersection accident scenarios is where a cyclist has a stop sign and a driver does not.
+After stopping, the cyclist rides out into the intersection in front of a car that has the right-of-way.
+Absent other factors, the cyclist is at fault for the crash.
+Most of these accidents may be attributable to the bicyclist's inability to accurately judge the distance and speed of approaching cars.

-Second in frequency, representing 9.3% of all intersection accidents, is when the cyclist has the right-of-way on a street without a stop sign and the car approaches from a street that does have a stop sign.
-After stopping at the stop sign, the car then drives out into the intersection, in front of the cyclist who has the right-of-way.
+In another scenario, the cyclist has the right-of-way on a street without a stop sign, and the car approaches from a street that does have a stop sign.
+After stopping, the car drives out into the intersection, in front of the cyclist.
 Absent other factors, the accident will be attributed to the driver.
-If, however, the cyclist is riding against traffic (as happens in 60% of these sorts of collisions), both the cyclist and the driver may be at fault.
+If, however, the cyclist is riding against traffic (as happens in many of these sorts of collisions; more on this below), both the cyclist and the driver may be at fault.

-The best way to avoid these accidents is to:
+The best way to avoid intersection accidents is to:

-In this accident, the motorist and bicyclist approach the intersection from opposite directions, and as they enter the intersection, the motorist turns left, colliding with the cyclist.
+In this type of accident, the motorist and bicyclist approach the intersection from opposite directions, and the motorist turns left, colliding with the cyclist.
 Usually the motorist doesn't see the cyclist or misjudges the cyclist's speed.
 In most cases, the driver of the car will be liable to the cyclist.

 The cyclist can take safety measures to reduce the risk of these accidents:

-There are several ways that accidents can happen when cars make right turns at intersections.
+There are several ways that accidents can happen when cars make right turns:

-In most of these situations, the car will be at fault.
+In most of these situations, the vehicle driver will be at fault.
 But again, regardless of fault, a cyclist can take measures to reduce the chance of such an accident.

 The ultimate goal of safe cycling is to avoid accidents altogether.
-But cyclists who violate right-of-way rules also face another potential hardship -- if an accident results, they might be found at fault for the accident.
-This means if the motorist is hurt or the car is damaged, the cyclist will be responsible.
-And if the cyclist is hurt, he or she may not be able to recover for injuries, medical expenses, lost wages, or pain and suffering.
+But cyclists who violate right-of-way rules also face another potential hardship—if an accident occurs, they might be found at fault.
+This means if the motorist is hurt or the car is damaged, the cyclist could face a personal injury lawsuit.
+And if the cyclist is hurt, he or she might not be able to recover for injuries, medical expenses, lost wages, or pain and suffering.

 To learn more about proving fault when bike accidents are caused by road hazards, including how to request the appropriate information from public entities, get How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).
-This easy-to-use guide also covers other common bike accidents, as well as motorcycle, car, and other accidents.
+This easy-to-use guide covers all types of vehicle accidents.